appsquickly/typhoon-example/README.md

 * Returns weather reports from a remote cloud service
 * Caches weather reports locally, for later off-line use.
 * Stores (creates, reads, updates deletes) the cities that the user is interested in receiving reports for.
-* Can use metric or old-style units.
+* Can use metric or imperial units.

 ### Exercises